BayeroSow/BayeroSow/README.md

 #### 1.1.3.
 What is CoderOne?

-💬 Knowledge of: Git, GitHub, VsCode, HTML5, CSS3, Javaript, MYSQL, Object-Oriented Programming, data structures and algorithms
+#### 💬 Knowledge of:
+Git, GitHub, VsCode, HTML5, CSS3, JavaScript, MySQL, Object-Oriented Programming, data structures and algorithms

 #### 1.1.4.
 Coding Stats